Connoroverbay/DS-4002-Project1/README.md

 **SCRIPTS FOLDER**
 This folder contains any code used in the project:

-Project_1_Code.ipynb : This is the cleaning code that we used to reformat the raw data set downloaded from the NIH website.
-This code also generates the visualizations that we used in our original data understanding phase to direct the future analysis.
+Project 1 Code.ipynb : This is the cleaning code that we used to reformat the raw data set downloaded from the NIH website.
+This code also generates the visualizations that we used in our original data understanding phase.
+After consolidating the code, this also runs the analysis for our project.

-Project 1 Analysis.ipynb : This is the code where we run a few final cleaning functions and then the actual analysis of the data.
-This is where the conclusions and analysis methods can be found.

 **OUTPUT FOLDER**
 This folder contains any visual outputs used for preanalysis and understanding of the data set.
 Files in this folder are named according to their relevance.